wheesinsty/advisory-generator/README.md

-# One Page Advisory Generator and Adoption Score Scraper
+# One Page Advisory Generator
 This is a project that automatically generates one page advisories and scrapes adoption scores from Microsoft Admin Center.
 It is made for my team during my internship.

 The scraping module used is Playwright.
 The reason for using Playwright is because by the time I realised that Playwright is mainly used for testing, the project was already finished.